-This luxurious system of 60% expense deduction has since for the year 2015 been capped till revenues up to 2 M CZK, for the part of the revenue over 2 M CZK the 60/40 rule cannot be aplied anymore (see below)
+This luxurious system of 60% expense deduction has since for the year 2019 been capped to Revenues up to 2 M CZK (cca 80.000 EUR), for the part of the revenue over 2 M CZK the 60/40 rule cannot be aplied anymore (see below)

 Total Taxes / Social- and Health ChargesBeing self-employed, basically you have the obligation to pay 3 things:

 - income taxes, 15% or 22% of the Tax Base - at the end of the year,

 - social charges - monthly minimum charges of 2388 CZK (2019) in advance *,

 - public health care - monthly minimum charges of 2208 CZK (2019) in advance **